csebooks/java-programming/content.en/grammer/generics.md

 weight: 8
 ---

-Here’s a clear, practical explanation of **Generics** in Java, fitting your style — simple, focused on why and how to use them.

----

 Generics allow you to write **classes and methods that work with different types safely**, without losing type information or needing casts.

 They add **type parameters** so you can reuse the same code for many data types while keeping type safety.